 '''

-org.hibernate.Query fullTextQuery =
+org.hibernate.Query fullTextQuery = fullTextQuery(luceneQuery, Customer.class);

-fullTextSession.createFullTextQuery( luceneQuery, Customer.class );

 // or

-fullTextQuery = fullTextSession.createFullTextQuery( luceneQuery,
+fullTextQuery = fullTextSession.createFullTextQuery(luceneQuery, Item.class, Actor.class);

-Item.class, Actor.class );

 '''

-The first example returns only matching customers, the second returns matching Actors and Items.
-The type restriction is fully polymorphic which means that if there are two indexed subclasses Salesman and Customer of the baseclass Person, it is possible to just specify Person.class in order to filter on result types.
+The first example returns only matching Customers, the second returns matching Actors and Items.
+The type restriction is fully polymorphic which means that if there are two indexed subclasses salesman and Customer of the baseclass Person, it is possible to just specify Person.class in order to filter on result types.